 Question: Why strain yogurt down to a minimum 50% of the original volume?

-Answer: Because we prefer flavored yogurt.
+Answer: We prefer flavored yogurt.
 Adding additional flavored liquid thins the strained yogurt.
-It follows that straining as much whey as possible keeps the yogurt from becoming too thin after I add fruit purée or coffee concentrate (my current favorite add-ins.)
+It follows that straining as much whey as possible keeps the yogurt from becoming too thin after adding fruit purée or coffee concentrate (my current favorite add-ins.)

 Our best-loved add-in is heavy cream along with a little vanilla bean paste and erythritol for low-carb sweetness.
 It’s a rare treat!!!

 Question: How does straining yogurt affect the flavor?

 Answer: Straining off large amounts of whey will give your yogurt a milder flavor profile–just my observation.
 The tanginess of homemade yogurt can be affected by a million different factors, or so it seems.
 But this one is fairly predictable.

 Question: My homemade yogurt turns out thick without straining.
 Why do I need this?